When you hear the word jousting, what do you think of?

 For a lot of people the word conjures up exciting images of chivalric knights in armour, competing for glory.
 You might associate the sport with legends of Arthurian England more than with Scotland – but we have a long history of chivalry too!

-Ahead of Spectacular Jousting at Caerlaverock Castle this weekend (28 and 29 July), here are our favourite jousting facts.
+Ahead of Spectacular Jousting at Caerlaverock Castle later this month (Sat 30 & Sun 31 July), here are our favourite jousting facts.

 What was jousting?